 You may also want to consider filling a clean container(s) with water from the flushed tap, and reserving this water for drinking, cooking, or other consumption.

 - Use only cold water for cooking and drinking.
 Water from the hot water tap can dissolve lead more easily than cold water.
 Boiling water will not reduce the amount of lead in your drinking or cooking water.
 In fact, boiling can concentrate the lead in water.
 You can also consider if desired, purchasing bottled water from a known lead-free source for drinking and cooking.

-- Inspect your aerator.
-The aerator on the end of your faucet is a screen that can catch debris, including particles of lead.
-It is recommended to periodically remove the aerator and rinse out any debris.
+- Inspect and clean all faucet your aerators.
+On the end of your faucet is a screen that can catch debris, including particles of lead.
+Periodically remove the aerator and rinse out any debris before reinstalling the aerator.

-- Purchase a home filtration system.
-Home drinking water filtration systems or water filtering pitchers can reduce or eliminate lead.
+- Purchase a faucet-mount or pour-through pitcher/carafe filter.
+Home drinking water filters can reduce or eliminate lead.
 Be sure to look for products certified by NSF/ANSI under Standard 53 for removal of lead and follow any manufacturer’s guidelines on installation and maintenance of the product.
-Find a list of products at www.nsf.org or on the Wisconsin Department of Safety and Professional Services Website.
+Information about these products can be found at www.nsf.org by typing in “lead filters” in the search bar or on the Wisconsin Department of Safety and Professional Services Website.

-- Replace your Home lead service line or interior plumbing.
+- Replace your lead service line any interior plumbing containing lead.
 Lead pipe is shiny when scraped with a screwdriver, and a magnet will not stick to it.
 (Galvanized steel pipe is dull when scraped and a magnet will stick to it.)
 Replacement must be done by a licensed plumber under contract from the homeowner.